elevonix-labs/finest-data-subnet/docs/miner.md

-# Miner
+# Miners

-We use DataTrove, a lightweight yet powerful data refinement library, as the backbone of our data-refine subnet.
+We use [DataTrove](https://github.com/huggingface/datatrove), a lightweight yet powerful data refinement library, as the backbone of our data-refine subnet.
 The miner is responsible for training the data refinement model and submitting it to Huggingface 🤗.
 You can refer to the training document from the DataTrove repo for the training guideline.
 We will also provide a detailed training setup here.

 ## Install Dependencies